Hot Dog Hariko Ornament

 A riff on the traditional hariko, these figurines feature a hot dog, bun, ketchup and mustard, all wrapped in takeaway paper.
 Well we were never going to go for the ordinary version, were we?

-They’re created by an organisation near Nara, Japan, which offers jobs and opportunities for people who are differently able and otherwise facing barriers to employment.
+They’re created by an organisation near Nara, Japan, which offers jobs and opportunities for persons with disabilities and otherwise facing barriers to employment.
 Each piece is made and painted by hand.

 Comes gift boxed.